 In June of 2010, the Board of Trustees approved the Student Court that was developed and submitted by ASO.
-Students were selected in Fall 2010 and training began.
-They hope to begin hearing cases in Spring 2011.
+The students were selected and training began in fall 2011.
+They hope to begin to hear cases by the end of spring 2012.